santiagogomezl/api-app/README.md

 # MoviesSoundtracks

 ## Summary
-A movies soundtracks database that takes the cinematography world to a different level.
-Inspired by the exciting soundtracks featured in Quentin Tarantino's films, users can search and reproduce soundtracks playlists for free (hosted on YouTube).
+A movie soundtrack database that takes the cinematography world to a different level.
+Inspired by the exciting soundtracks featured in Quentin Tarantino's films, users can search and listen to soundtracks playlists for free (hosted on YouTube).

 ## Features

-* API Integration: Search movies titles from IMDB and fetch top playlists from YouTube
+* API Integration: Search movie titles from IMDB and fetch top playlists from YouTube
 * Responsive Design: Compatible with phones, tablets and large screens
-* URL and input field will update based on curent movie selection for easy sharing
+* URL and input field will update based on current movie selection for easy sharing
-*

 ## Screenshots